UNINETTSigma2/nird-toolkit-auth-helper/README.md

 You can access you data from the left panel.

 For example, the pods are accessible in the menu `Workloads`.
 Select `Pods`, then click on a pod.
 The selected pod's window will open.
-You can enter the pod via terminal window by cliking on the small icon with the promt arrow.
+You can enter the pod via terminal window by cliking on the small icon with the prompt arrow.

 ![alt text](images/pods.png)